 Naturally, there will be concerns regarding a tenant using your property for business purposes.
 Could it devalue the property?
 Affect your mortgage?
 Is it even legal?

 Though there are some stipulations, a tenant is legally allowed to run a business from a rented property with your permission in writing.
-In 2015, both residential landlords and tenants breathed a small sigh of relief at the enactment of the Small Business, Enterprise and Employment Act; you cannot refuse permission on unreasonable grounds.
+In 2015, both residential landlords and tenants were able to breathe a small sigh of relief at the enactment of the Small Business, Enterprise and Employment Act; you cannot refuse permission on unreasonable grounds.

 When can I refuse permission to operate in the private rental property?